 The Audit Committee of our Board of Directors oversees the Company's financial reporting on behalf of the Board and is responsible for the appointment, replacement, compensation and oversight of the work of the Company's independent auditors.
 The Audit Committee also reviews the Company's annual and quarterly reports filed with the SEC.
-The Audit Committee held four meetings during 2010 and consisted of Messrs.
-Hubbard (Chairman), Hock and Pilmanis.
-Following Mr. Hubbard's retirement effective January 1, 2011, the Audit Committee was restructured and currently consists of Messrs.
-Laber (Chairman), Hock and Heath.
+The Audit Committee held four meetings during 2011 and consisted of Messrs.
+Laber (Chairman), Heath and Hock.
 Each member of the Audit Committee meets the current independence and experience requirements of Nasdaq and the SEC.
 Mr. Laber has been designated as the Company's "Audit Committee financial expert" in accordance with the SEC rules and regulations and qualifies as a financially sophisticated audit committee member under the Nasdaq listing standards.
 See "Report of the Audit Committee" below.